 Bakcha Darvaza (Garden Gate) is the Northern gate of Ichan Kala with double-sided guardrooms.
 It was the place of taxation for the caravans arriving from Urgench.

-Palvan Darvaza (Eastern Gate)
+Palvan Darvaza (East Gate)

 Polvon Darvaza (Warriors’ Gate), is the gate where royal announcements were declared back in the days.
 It dates from 1806 and was once the entrance to the famous slave market.
 In the 17th-18th centuries this place held the ancient gates in which the Khan’s prison was located.
 Under Iltuzar Khan (1804-1806) and then under Alla-Kuli Khan the gates were later restored anew.